mcasimir/mobile-angular-ui-website/contents/pages/docs.md

 Looking at docs and other section of demo you should be able to figure out how to recreate most common components like: accordions, tabs, dropdowns and more using `ui-*` directives.

 See `demo/toggle.html` and [SharedState docs](/docs/module:mobile-angular-ui/module:core/module:sharedstate/) for more.

+### Gestures and Touch

+Mobile Angular Ui aims to solve most of common problems while developing with html on mobile devices.

+By just requiring `mobile-angular-ui` as a dependency for your app you will get:

+- reliable and fast touch-scroll polyfill
+- Fastclick
+- nobounce hack for IOS

+Please note that `ngTouch` as is now, it is not your best option to deal with mobile developement and angular.js.

+Mobile Angular Ui offers services to support touch enabled devices at best, and they has a similar interface to `ngTouch` one so you can use it as a drop in replacement.

+The `mobile-angular-ui.gestures` module has powerfull directives and services to support `touch`, `swipe` and `drag` gestures, and it does not need any `.css` to work.

+Just see how simple it is to create an Android clock like widget:

+<iframe src="/examples/clock.html" class='embedded-example'></iframe>